DoorsThingy/egforger.github.io/README.md

-# Eaglerrinth
+# EgForger
-### Eaglerrinth is the place where you can get all MODDED Eagler needs!
+### EgForger is a fork of Eaglerrinth made to host more mods than the original.
 ### to do
 - [x] stuff
 - [x]  Add Dedicated Mod Creator Pages